 Dr. Wayne H. Goodman is executive vice president of The Aerospace Corporation.
 He assumed this position on December 31, 2016.

-Goodman was formerly senior vice president of the Operations and Support Group, with oversight responsibility for Corporate Communications, Diversity and EEO, Facilities, Finance and Business Operations, Human Resources, Security and Safety, and The Aerospace Institute.
+Goodman was formerly senior vice president of the Operations and Support Group, with oversight responsibility for Corporate Communications, Diversity and Inclusion, Facilities, Finance and Business Operations, Human Resources, Security and Safety, and The Aerospace University.

 Prior to that, Goodman was the vice president of Space Program Operations, where he worked with the Air Force, government, and industry partners to develop military satellites and to advance national security space systems.
 He oversaw four major mission areas—communications, surveillance, weather, and navigation—and assisted with the development of system requirements, provided schedule/cost risk assessments, and solved systems development problems.